Xorg failure when using the radeon driver with ATI Juniper GPU on oi_b148

 regarding accessing the Xorg remotely from xrandr by setting the screen

 handle properly.
 This information should definitely be in the man

 documentation for Xorg or xrandr.

-Updated by Robin Axelsson almost 9 years ago
+Updated by Robin Axelsson over 9 years ago

 - Difficulty set to Medium